negomi/react-burger-menu/README.md

 Chrome and Firefox have full support, but Safari and IE have strange behavior for some of the menus.

+### Help

+Check the FAQ (https://github.com/negomi/react-burger-menu/wiki/FAQ) to see if your question has been answered already, or [open a new issue](https://github.com/negomi/react-burger-menu/issues).

 ### License

 MIT